-Find your elderberries here, and Young Living Vitality essential oils here!
 When it comes to the raw honey… I recommend you find nearby beekeepers and purchase locally.
-Andy and I get our raw honey from our beehives.
+Andy and I get our raw honey from our own beehives or our families.
 Beekeeping can be a real adventure… but that’s another story for another time. #savethebeees

 Enjoy and be well!